 In recent years, underfloor heating has become increasingly popular.
 This is due to the fact that underfloor heating provides a range of opportunities not offered by traditional heating methods, both in residential and commercial buildings.
 However, underfloor heating also offers some challenges and, in order to make the very most of the opportunities, it is important to choose the right solutions.

-Why choose underfloor heating? — There are many areas in the commercial sector where underfloor heating can be incorporated to benefit potential clients, both in terms of comfort and energy reduction.
+Why choose underfloor heating? — There are many areas in the commercial sector where insulation under the floor can be incorporated to benefit potential clients, both in terms of comfort and energy reduction.
 Money matters now more than ever before, and if an engineer can effectively demonstrate to the client that there is the potential to reduce operating costs and provide increased levels of comfort by incorporating lower energy sources, then underfloor heating has clear benefits.

 Some of these benefits include: